n150 n300 T3000 p100 p300c 60 min Validated

 Step 3: Phase 1 — CPU AnimateDiffPipeline

-The diffusers AnimateDiffPipeline loads SD 1.4, injects the MotionAdapter at every transformer block, and denoises ALL frames simultaneously with temporal attention.
-This gives true frame-to-frame coherence from the latent-space denoising.
+The diffusers AnimateDiffPipeline loads SD 1.4, injects the MotionAdapter at every transformer block, and denoises all frames simultaneously with temporal attention.
+This is the reference implementation — correct output to compare against.

 🎬 Run Phase 1 (CPU)